standardhealth/fsh-ae/input/pagecontent/index.md

 ### Background

-The mCODE iCAREdata project has received funding from the Food and Drug Administration (FDA) on the improving data capture and standardization of adverse events.
+The mCODE ICAREdata project has received funding from the Food and Drug Administration (FDA) on the improving data capture and standardization of adverse events.

 The information obtained from subject matter experts, several pre-existing standards, nomenclatures, and guidelines were consulted in the development of this specification, including: